Francis La Flesche

 Francis La Flesche (Omaha, 1857–1932) was the first professional Native American ethnologist; he worked with the Smithsonian Institution.
 He specialized in Omaha and Osage cultures.
 Working closely as a translator and researcher with the anthropologist Alice C. Fletcher, La Flesche wrote several articles and a book on the Omaha, plus more numerous works on the Osage.
 He made valuable original recordings of their traditional songs and chants.
 Beginning in 1908, he collaborated with American composer Charles Wakefield Cadman to develop an opera, Da O Ma (1912), based on his stories of Omaha life, but it was never produced.
 A collection of La Flesche's stories was published posthumously in 1998.

 Of Omaha, Ponca, and French descent, La Flesche was the son of Omaha chief Joseph LaFlesche (also known as Iron Eye) and his second wife Ta-in-ne (Omaha).
 He grew up on the Omaha Reservation at a time of major transition for the tribe.
-Before the establishment of anthropology programs, La Flesche earned undergraduate and master's degrees at the George Washington University Law School in Washington, DC.
+Before the establishment of anthropology programs, La Flesche earned undergraduate and master's degrees at the George Washington University Law School in Washington, D.C.
 He made his professional life among European Americans.

 Early life and education

-Francis La Flesche was born in 1857 on the Omaha Reservation, the first child of his father Joseph LaFlesche's second wife Ta-in-ne, an Omaha woman.
+Francis La Flesche was born in 1857 on the Omaha Reservation, he was the first child of his father Joseph LaFlesche's second wife Ta-in-ne, an Omaha woman.
 He was half-brother to his father's first five children.
 Their mother was Mary Gale, mixed-race daughter of an American surgeon and his Iowa wife.
 After Mary's death, the widower Joseph (also known as Iron Eye) had remarried.
 Francis attended the Presbyterian Mission School at Bellevue, Nebraska.
-Later he attended college and law school in Washington, DC.
+Later he attended college and law school in Washington, D.C.

 By 1853, Iron Eye was a chief of the Omaha; he helped negotiate the 1854 treaty by which the tribe sold most of their land in Nebraska.
 He led the tribe as a head chief soon after their removal to a reservation and in the major transition to more sedentary lives.
 Joseph La Flesche (Iron Eye) was Métis, of Ponca and French descent, and grew up mostly with the Omaha people.
 Working first as a fur trader, as an adult he was adopted as a son by the chief Big Elk.
 He taught him the culture and designated Iron Eye as his successor.

 Joseph emphasized education for all his children; several went to schools and colleges in the East.
 They were encouraged to contribute to the Omaha.
 Francis' half-siblings became accomplished adults: Susette LaFlesche was an activist and nationally known speaker on issues of Indian rights and reform; Rosalie LaFlesche Farley was an activist and managed Omaha tribal financial affairs; and Susan La Flesche was the first Native American woman trained as a European-American style doctor; she treated the Omaha for years.